shreyash201020/binance-test-bot/README.md

-Here’s a more **detailed and professional version** of your `README.md` documentation for the **Binance Testnet Trading Bot** project.
-This elaborates on the getting started process, setup steps, usage, and customization.

----

 # 🪙 Binance Testnet Trading Bot

 A **simple automated trading bot** that connects to the **Binance Testnet**.
 Perfect for experimenting with strategies in a risk-free environment using Binance’s Futures or Spot testnet APIs.